Plant Taxonomy of Nikko Blue Hydrangeas:

 classifies the blue hydrangeas with which I deal here as Hydrangea macrophylla

 'Nikko Blue.'
 Macrophylla

-These bushes are broadleaf
+These bushes are deciduous

 .
 Classified as being in the "mophead," or "hortensia" group.
 The "mopheads" are so called because they produce large balls of sepals (see below).
 By contrast, the "lacecap" type displays a flatter flower head, with the sepals aligned more around the perimeter, surrounding the tiny, fertile blooms in the center.